leemadeline75/IceCube-Phase-2-Data-Analysis/README.md

 **User Data** the number of votes the "winning" category has

 ### data.most_likely
-**User Data** the "winning" category that recieved the highest number of votes
+**User Data** the "winning" category that recieved the highest number of votes, if listed as 0,1,2,3,4 mapping is under ntn_category

 ### data.agreement
 **User Data** the ratio of votes the "winning" category got to the total number of votes, ex 11/15 = 0.73